Case Study

 Structure and navigation

-One of the first steps was to dive deeper into the information architecture.
-Stripping away the visuals was like doing an x-ray, allowing us to see the broken bones.
+One of our first moves was to strip away the visuals and dive deep into the information architecture.
+It was like doing an x-ray on the game – we could finally see all the broken bones in the structure.

 Building on mental models